This reading challenge is aimed to help me conquer my humongous list of books waiting to be read.

 I will be updating this list as I finish each book.
-Below are the books I’ve read in this challenge so far (Feb 2020).
+Below are the books I read in 2020.

-When I have time, I will write individual reviews for each book.
+When I have time, I will write individual reviews for the best books.
 In the meantime, I have given preliminary ratings for each one:-

 - Born A Crime by Trevor Noah – 4/5